 - Grated Cucumber

-- This yogurt sauce can be prepared up to one day ahead of time.
+- This yogurt sauce can be prepared up to three days ahead of time.
+Store tightly wrapped in the refrigerator.

 • Prosciutto Wrapped Avocado Bites